 That depends on your situation.
 Ask your healthcare provider what you can expect, including whether treatment is intended to cure recurrent breast cancer or keep it from growing and spreading.

 In general, your chances of being alive five years after diagnosis are:

-You may want to ask your provider:
+If tests show breast cancer has come back, you may want to ask your provider:

 A note from Cleveland Clinic

 It may be hard to hear you have breast cancer that’s come back.
 It’s understandable if you feel frustrated, angry and afraid.
 After all, you went through treatment and likely were elated when tests didn’t find signs of breast cancer.
 Now, it’s back, and you may feel like you’re facing a grim sort of Groundhog Day.
 It may help to know that recurrent breast cancer treatment often eliminates the recurring cancer.
 And you may be able to take part in clinical trials evaluating new treatments.
 If you have recurrent breast cancer, your healthcare provider will recommend the best treatment options for your situation, including clinical trials.

 Last reviewed by a Cleveland Clinic medical professional on 08/10/2023.

 Learn more about our editorial process.